oh2mp/esp32_smart_rv/MOPEKA.md

 ### Configuring Mopeka sensors

 1. Add them from the portal's sensors config just like another tags.
 2. Go to Mopeka config and add right values.
+Centimeters that the sensor says about a full bottle and kilograms of a full bottle.

-If you have only one Mopeka gas sensor, set the value to _both_ first and second sensor slots.
-See image.
+**NOTE: If you have only one Mopeka gas sensor, set the value to _both_ first and second sensor slots.**

+There are separate settings for two containers because someone might have two different containers eg. permanently installed LPG tank and a changeable gas bottle.

 If you don't know the right value for centimeters for full container, check a full container with Mopeka's official mobile app.
 Round that value to integer like 35 on the example image.